Pseudo-extended Markov chain Monte Carlo: Experiments

-In Table \ref{tab:bivariate-gaussians}, we compare the pseudo-extended sampler against parallel tempering (PT) \citep{geyer:1991:markov}, repelling-attracting Metropolis (RAM) \citep{Tak2016a} and the equi-energy (EE) MCMC sampler \citep{Kou2006}, all of which are designed for sampling from multi-modal distributions.
-The first and second moments are estimated for each sampler taken over 20 independent simulations.
-Each sampler was ran for 50,000 iterations (after burn-in) and the specific tuning details for the temperature ladder of PT and the energy rings for EE are given in \citet{Kou2006}.
-Unlike the competing methods, the HMC and pseudo-extended (PE) HMC samplers are automatically tuned using the NUTS algorithm \citep{Hoffman2014}.
-Furthermore, while not reported here, the HMC samplers produce Markov chains with significantly reduced auto-correlation compared to the EE and RAM samplers, which both rely on random-walk updates.
-We note from Table \ref{tab:bivariate-gaussians} that increasing the number of pseudo-samples leads to improved estimates at an increased computational cost.
-In the Supplementary Material (Section \ref{sec:mixture-gaussians-1}), we show that, when taking account for computational cost, only 2-5 pseudo-samples are required.
+\textbf{Results:} Table \ref{tab:bivariate-gaussians} gives the root mean squared error (RMSE) of the Monte Carlo estimates, over 20 independent simulations, for the first and second moments.
+Each sampler was run for 50,000 iterations (after burn-in) and the specific tuning details for the temperature ladder of PT and the energy rings for EE are given in \citet{Kou2006}.
+All the samplers perform worse under Scenario (a) where the modes are well-separated, the HMC sampler is only able to explore the modes locally clustered together, whereas the pseudo-extended HMC sampler is able to explore all of the modes with the same number of iterations (see Section \ref{sec:mixture-gaussians-1} of the Supplementary Material for posterior plots).
+Under Scenario (b), there is a higher density region separating the modes making it easier for the HMC sampler to move between the mixture components.
+While not reported here, the HMC samplers produce Markov chains with significantly reduced auto-correlation compared to the EE and RAM samplers, which both rely on random-walk updates.
+We note from Table \ref{tab:bivariate-gaussians} that increasing the number of pseudo-samples leads to improved estimates, but at an increased computational cost.
+In the Supplementary Material we show that when taking account for computational cost, the optimal number of pseudo-samples is $2 \leq N \leq 5$.
+Additionally, we can fix rather than estimate $\beta$ and Table \ref{tab:bivariate-gaussians-fixedBeta} in the Supplementary Material shows that this can lead to a small improvement in RMSE if $\beta$ is correctly tuned, but can also (and often does) lead to poorer RMSE if $\beta$ is not well tuned.
+The conclusion therefore is that it is better to jointly estimate $\pi^N(\bx_{1:N}, \beta_{1:N})$ in the absence of \textit{a priori} knowledge of an optimal $\beta$.